wing9413/Python_InformationRetrieval/README.md

 Built a text retrieve system (simple search engine) through python

+### What is the goal?
-#### Goal:  When query is entered by a user, the output will be a list of relevant documents with rank(The most similar documents will showed first)**
+When query is entered by a user, the output will be a list of relevant documents with rank(The most similar documents will showed first)**

 ## Getting Started